kleros/stake-curate/README.md

 - Slot system.
 Items and Disputes are stored in "slots", reusable storage that makes rewriting cheaper.
 Note that, unlike Slot Curate, if Stake Curate usage growth, reusing Item slots is actually rare, but it's still nice to have.
 Otherwise, Dispute slots should still be useful.
 - Storing the ipfsUris that hold the content of the items, list policies, etc, is outsourced to the subgraph.

+## Development

+Clone the repo, then run:

+`npm i`

+Run tests with:

+`npm test`

+If you want to see gas costs, do:

+`REPORT_GAS=T npx hardhat test`

+Check the size of the contracts:

+`npx hardhat size-contracts`